Marion cast iron: Learn about your antique ironware

 The logo on this Marion number 8 skillet is slightly below center.

-Griswold and Wagner ironware receives a lot of attention from those interested in cast iron.
-And this is not without a good reason, the cookware from the two companies is brilliant.
-However, many foundries of the 19th and early 20th centuries produced high-quality hollowware, equal to Wagner and Griswold.
+Griswold and Wagner ironware receives much attention from those interested in cast iron.
+And this is not without a good reason: the cookware from the two companies is brilliant.
+However, many 19th and early 20th century foundries produced high-quality hollowware, equal to Wagner and Griswold.

 Cast iron from Marion Stove Company is one of these companies.
 The cookware tends to be lightweight and smooth.
-And if you have a piece of cookware from Marion, there’s a bonus they are hard to find if you want one.
+And if you have a piece of cookware from Marion, that’s a bonus as they are hard to find if you want one.

 It looks like the boys at Marion Stove Company used Erie skillets as molds or templates to make their ironware.
 And it’s not uncommon to see Erie ghost marks on Marion skillets.
 For me, it adds to the character of the ironware and makes the vintage cast iron fun to collect.

-Using another company’s product as a template is terribly dishonest in this day and age.
+Using another company’s product as a template is dishonest in this day and age.
 But interestingly, Marion was not alone.
-And you’re likely to see Erie ghost markings on other foundries cookware such as Sidney Hollow Ware and Columbus Hollow Ware Company skillets.
+And you’ll likely see Erie ghost markings on other foundry cookware such as Sidney Hollow Ware and Columbus Hollow Ware Company skillets.
 They also look very similar to Erie skillets.

 Marion skillet with Erie Ghost Mark